-Assuming that the telescope is moving to a new object at 180 degrees from the current pointing, allowing for accurate acquisition onto the fibre and time for the autoguiding to get the object accurately centered on the fibre and finally "GRABing" the FFHV image, the whole sequence can be completed in 6 minutes.
-If the new target requires just a small motion of the telescope and the re-acquisition of the guiding star, 4 min.
+Assuming that the telescope is moving to a new object at 180 degrees from the current pointing, allowing for accurate acquisition onto the fibre and time for the autoguiding to get the object accurately centered on the fibre and finally 'GRABing' the FFHV image, the whole sequence can be completed in 5min.
+If a blind offset acquisition is required acquisition can require up to 7min.
+If the new target requires just a small motion of the telescope and then re-acquisition of the guiding star, 3min.
+Please note though for Service Mode programmes since it is never known in advance the order of OB execution, it is not possible to know if it will be a 'small' preset, and therefore in p2pp the execution time for the acquisition template is always 5min